- Program Areas

 Dr. Lee Slater | Rutgers University-Newark

-Dense nonaqueous phase liquid (DNAPL) contamination of fractured rock remains a long-term, persistent Department of Defense (DoD) problem.
-The diffusion of aqueous phase contaminant into low-permeability matrix blocks between fractures, or in and from dead-end fractures, limits the efficiency of fractured-aquifer remediation by conventional and alternative engineered remediation.
-Understanding this fine-scale distribution of contaminant mass away from fractures, and how this mass changes in response to remediation efforts, is critical for improving remediation operation in fractured rock settings.
-The primary objectives of this research are to:
+Dense non-aqueous phase liquid (DNAPL) contamination of fractured rock remains a long-term, persistent Department of Defense (DoD) problem.
+The diffusion of aqueous phase contaminants into low-permeability matrix blocks between fractures, or in and from dead-end fractures, limits the efficiency of fractured-aquifer remediation methods.
+Characterizing the physical properties of the rock containing the contaminant mass around fractures is critical for improving remediation operations in fractured rock settings.
+The primary objectives of this research were to

-- Determine the sensitivity of emerging borehole geophysical technologies to immobile porosity and DNAPL and aqueous-phase contaminant mass isolated within the immobile porosity of fractured rock that is typically inaccessible to aqueous sampling techniques.
+- investigate the potential sensitivity of emerging geophysical methods to contaminant mass (as DNAPL and/or aqueous phase) isolated within the immobile porosity of fractured rock inaccessible to aqueous sampling techniques, and

 Briggs, M. A., F.D.
 Day‐Lewis, J.B.
 Ong, J.W.
 Harvey, and J.W.
 Lane.
 2014.
 Dual‐domain Mass‐transfer Parameters from Electrical Hysteresis: Theory and Analytical Approach Applied to Laboratory, Synthetic Streambed, and Groundwater Experiments.
 Water Resources Research, 50:8281– 8299. https://doi.org/10.1002/2014WR015880